foundation/foundation-sites/docs/pages/menu.md

 ## Active State

-Add the class `.is-active` to any `<li>` to create an active state.
+Add the class `.active` to any `<li>` to create an active state.
 You could apply this server-side to mark the active page, or dynamically with JavaScript.

 <p>
   <a class="" data-open-video="8:18"><img src="{{root}}assets/img/icons/watch-video-icon.svg" class="video-icon" height="30" width="30" alt=""> Watch this part in video</a>